 - Human Rights of persons with disabilities

-Concerning combating racism and intolerance, see in particular the Human Rights Comments:
+- Concerning combating racism and intolerance, see in particular the report on “Combating racism and racial discrimination against people of African descent in Europe” and the Human Rights Comments:

 - ‘Afrophobia: Europe should confront this legacy of colonialism and the slave trade’